Karthikkannan-AI/EDGE-AI-powered-Chips-Packet-Classifier/README.md

 ## Conclusion ##

-This project is purely done for Demonstration purpose.
+This project is purely done for Demonstration purposes.
-Bring Computer Vision Powered by Edge AI to your Shop Floor.
+We can help bring Computer Vision powered by EDGE AI solutions to the Factory floor.

 - - - -